Cordillera Nature Club

 Over the next few months the following organizations may have programs of interest to members.
 For these and other fun and educational opportunities follow the education link below where you will find opportunities at many of our local venues.

-Government Canyon SNA – Guided hikes, Flower Identification https://tpwd.texas.gov/state-parks/government-canyon/park_events
+Government Canyon SNA – Guided hikes, dino tracks, outdoor programs, limited camping https://tpwd.texas.gov/state-parks/government-canyon/park_events

 With evening lectures, field trips, outings, workshops, publications, emails and community service — the club centers its’ activities around nature related education.
 There is an endless array of subject material to talk about so we will not run out of opportunities.
 Do you have a topic for consideration … let us know.